grafana/metrictank/docs/render-path.md

 TODO talk about
-alignRequests -> getTargets -> mergeSeries -> sort Series -> plan.Run (executes functions and does MDP consolidation with nudging)
+planRequests -> getTargets -> mergeSeries -> sort Series -> plan.Run (executes functions and does MDP consolidation with nudging)

 talk more about what happens at each step, how data is manipulated etc